CS5520FeinbergFall2023/group-project-group-5/README.md

 -  public Channel[] getChannels()
     - Get channels of pixels in the image.
 For this case, Channel.RED, Channel.GREEN and Channel.BLUE

+- public MyImage compress(Compressor compressor, float ratio)
+    - Compress the image by calling compress on the value array of red channel, green channel and blue channel of the image first, and then call decompress on them and truncate the result to make sure the result image is of the same size as the original one.

+- public MyImage[] split(float percentage, Axis axis) throws IllegalArgumentException
+    - Split the images to 2 images according to the given percentage by calculating the size(round to the nearest integer) of the two parts and traversing the original image.
+The result will always be a MyImage[2] and if the side length of one part is 0, it will be put as a null.

+- public MyImage combineImages(Image other, Axis axis) throws IllegalArgumentException
+    - Combine two images together on the given axis by creating a new image with disired added size and interating and assigning pixels with same rgb values on the corresponding position on the original images.

+-  private float[][] getFrequency()
+    - Get appearance frequency of colors in the image by interating all pixels and counting the apearances of each color in three channels respectively and finally get the frequency by deviding the count with the image size (total pixel number).
+The result is float[3][256], representing the 3 channels and frquency of each of the 256 values.

+- private float getMax(float... nums)
+    - Find the max among the given numbers by iteration.

+- private int findIndexOf(float value, float[] arr)
+    - Find index of the first occurance of given value in the given array by traversing.

+- public MyImage getHistogram();
+    - Get histogram of the current image.
+It calls getFrequency to get frequency of the three channels, draw a vertical line from one value to the next one by just setting the pixels on the result image.
+Finally, make the rest space on the result image white by checking if there're null in the pixel 2d array.

+- public MyImage colorCorrect();
+    - Color-correct an image by aligning the meaningful peaks of its histogram.
+It uses getFrequency to get frequency of the three channels, excluding color values less or equal to 10 and more or equal to 250.
+Then it calls getMax and findIndexOf to get the indices of the first peak in the 3 channels, calculate the average and the gap/delta, and adds the delta to all values in thie channel by calling imgArrayAddition method.
+- public MyImage levelAdjustment(float black, float mid, float white) throws IllegalArgumentException

+    - Perform level adjustment on the image.
+It fits the curve ax^2_bx+c with the given points, calculates new red, new green and new blue values using the curve which makes the final new result image.

 -  public boolean equals(Object o)
     - Check if two objects are identical.

 -  public int hashCode()
     - Returns a hash code value for the object.
 It takes into consideration height, width and the pixel array.

+- public String toString()
+    - Returns a string representation of the object by printing out all the pixels.

+### HaarWaveletCompressor

 ### ImageService